OCA/website-cms/cms_delete_content/README.rst

     </template>

 Bug Tracker
 ===========

 Bugs are tracked on `GitHub Issues <https://github.com/OCA/website-cms/issues>`_.
 In case of trouble, please check there if your issue has already been reported.
-If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.
+If you spotted it first, help us smash it by providing detailed and welcomed feedback.

 Credits
 =======